-or of [\$ ] for several violations; an order of rescission, restitution, or disgorgement directed to a person that has engaged in an act, practice, or course of business constituting a violation of this 1 2 [Act] or the predecessor act or an rule adopted or order issued under this [Act] or the predecessor 3 act; and 4 (D) an order for the payment of prejudgment and postjudgment interest; or 5 (3) granting other relief that the court considers appropriate.
-6 (c) [No bond requirement.]
-The administrator may not be required to post a bond.
-7 Proposed Comments 8 Prior Provisions: 1956 Act Section 408; RUSA Section 603 9 1.
-Section 408 of the 1956 Act was limited to injunctions.
-This Section follows RUSA in broadening the administrative remedies available when the administrator believes that a violation 10 11 has occurred.
+(C) imposing a civil penalty up to \$[] for a single violation or up to \$[] for more than one violation; an order of rescission, restitution, or disgorgement directed to a person that has engaged in an act, practice, or course of business constituting a violation of this [Act] or the predecessor act or a rule adopted or order issued under this [Act] or the predecessor act; and

+(D) ordering the payment of prejudgment and postjudgment interest; or action or proceeding under this [Act].

+(3) order such other relief as the court considers appropriate.

+(c) [No bond required.]
+The administrator may not be required to post a bond in an

+Prior Provisions: 1956 Act Section 408; RUSA Section 603

+1. Section 408 of the 1956 Act was limited to injunctions.
+This Section follows RUSA in broadening the civil remedies available when the administrator believes that a violation has occurred.
 A primary purpose of a broad range of potential sanctions is to enable administrators to better tailor appropriate sanctions to particular misconduct.

-12 13 14 2.
-The administrator alternatively may proceed to seek administrative enforcement under Section 604; a denial, suspension, or revocation of securities registration under Section 306; or a 15 16 denial, revocation, suspension, cancellation, withdrawal, restriction, condition, or limitation of 17 broker-dealer, agent, investment adviser, or investment adviser representative registration under Section 412.
-18 19 20 3.
-Constitutional due process considerations can also be addressed by rulemaking or incorporation of the applicable administrative procedure act provisions of each jurisdiction.
-The 21 22 term "upon a proper showing" has a settled meaning in the federal securities laws.
+2. The administrator alternatively may proceed to seek administrative enforcement under Section 604; to deny, suspend, or revoke a securities registration under Section 306; or to deny, suspend, revoke, or take other action against a broker-dealer, agent, investment adviser, or investment adviser representative registration under Section 412.

+3. Constitutional due process considerations can also be addressed by rulemaking or incorporation of the applicable administrative procedure act provisions of each jurisdiction.
+The term "upon a proper showing" has a settled meaning in the federal securities laws.
 See, e.g., Securities Act of 1933 Section 20(b).

-23 24 25 4.
-As with Sections 509(g)(3)-(4), material aid does not include ministerial or clerical acts.
-26 27 28 29 SECTION 604.
+4. As with Sections 509(g)(3) and (4), materially aid in Section 603(a) does not include ministerial or clerical acts.

+SECTION 604.
 ADMINISTRATIVE ENFORCEMENT.

-30 31 (a) [Issuance of an order or notice.]
-If the administrator determines that a person has 32 engaged, is engaging, or is about to engage, in an act, practice, or course of business constituting a violation of this [Act] or a rule adopted or order issued under this [Act], or that a person has, is, or
+(a) [Issuance of an order or notice.]
+If the administrator determines that a person has engaged, is engaging, or is about to engage in an act, practice, or course of business constituting a violation of this [Act] or a rule adopted or order issued under this [Act] or that a person has materially aided, is materially aiding, or is about to materially aid an act, practice, or course of business constituting a violation of this [Act] or a rule adopted or order issued under this [Act], the administrator may:

-(C) the imposition of a civil penalty up to a maximum of [\$\] for a single violation

-- is about to materially aid an act, practice, or course of business constituting a violation of this [Act] or a rule adopted or order issued under this [Act], the administrator may: - (1) issue an order directing the person to cease and desist from engaging in the act, practice, or course of business or to take other action necessary or appropriate to comply with this [Act]; - (2) issue an order denying, suspending, revoking or conditioning the exemptions for a broker-dealer under Section 401(b)(1)(D) or (F) or an investment adviser under Section 403(b)(1)(C); or - (3) issue an order under Section 204.
+(1) issue an order directing the person to cease and desist from engaging in the act, practice, or course of business or to take other action necessary or appropriate to comply with this [Act];

+(2) issue an order denying, suspending, revoking, or conditioning the exemptions for a broker-dealer under Section 401(b)(1)(D) or (F) or an investment adviser under Section 403(b)(1)(C); or

+(3) issue an order under Section 204.